 In this review, we will discuss Blue Nile's diamond selection and their quality, the buying experience on their site, and tips to save some money with Blue Nile.

 Diamond Selection: Are Blue Nile Diamonds Legit?

 Blue Nile diamonds are absolutely legit.
-But because they cost less than diamonds at brick-and-mortar retailers, it’s understandable how someone shopping for a diamond might be skeptical.
+But because they cost less than diamonds at brick-and-mortar retailers, it's understandable how someone shopping for a diamond or jewelry piece might be skeptical.
 The price difference is all in the business model.
-Blue Nile, along with similar retailers such as James Allen or With Clarity, don’t have the overhead costs of traditional diamond retailers, and they pass that savings onto the consumer.
+Blue Nile, along with similar retailers such as James Allen or With Clarity, don't have the overhead costs of traditional diamond retailers, and they pass that savings on to the consumer.

 Blue Nile has over 120,000 diamonds available on their site - not as much as their competitor James Allen, but certainly enough to guarantee you'll find something that fits your taste and your budget.

 Blue Nile sells high-quality lab grown diamonds.
 They offer a wide selection of both natural and lab grown diamonds.
 From a chemical, physical and optical perspective lab grown diamonds are the same as diamonds naturally made in the earth.
 Lab grown diamonds are more affordable than earth mined diamonds, offering a budget-friendly alternative without compromising on quality.